yasersakkaf/Py_Practice_Problems/README.md

+### Problems with solutions in Python

-# Each directory contains a speciic problem with its solution in Python.
+## Each directory contains a specific problem with its solution in Python.